Does Apple Increase Height?

 3. Lean meats, legumes, seeds — rich in protein and zinc, vital for bone cell formation.

-Does Apple Consumption Stimulate Growth Hormones?
+Do Apples Stimulate Growth Hormones?

-How Apples Influence Hormonal Pathways That Support Height Growth
+How Apples Influence Growth Hormone Pathways

-Apples contain quercetin, phloridzin, and chlorogenic acid, all of which support liver detox pathways and help reduce oxidative stress.
-That’s not hype—it’s biochemistry.
+Apples contain quercetin, phloridzin, and chlorogenic acid — all of which support liver detox pathways and help reduce oxidative stress.
+That's not hype; it's biochemistry.
 Here's how it plays out:

 The Role of Diet in Height and Growth